 Number 2: Stranger Things

 The Duffer brothers’ smash hit on Netflix weaves a compelling, hilarious, frightening narrative that combines the best qualities of a classic coming-of-age story with Stephen King-like horror while somehow feeling wholly original at the same time.
 The child/teen actors are the best that I’ve seen in any movie or show, the adults are equally fantastic, and the inter-dimensional monsters from the dark world of the Upside Down are pretty damn scary.
-All of that is elevated even further by the stellar writing, strong direction, and killer soundtrack that give the setting and characters of Stranger Things a unique feel that sets them apart from anything else on television.
+All of that is elevated even further by the stellar writing, strong direction, and killer soundtrack that give the setting and characters of Stranger Things a unique feel that sets them apart from anything else on the small (or any) screen.
 It may not be the scariest show on my list – although it definitely has a few moments here and there that make a good case for it – but it’s certainly one of the most memorable.

 Number 1: Hannibal